kXborg/codeContinue/README.md

 ## Features

 - Fast inline code completion powered by your choice of LLM
-- Simple keyboard shortcuts: Just `Enter` to suggest, `Tab` to accept
+- Simple keyboard shortcuts: Just `Enter` to suggest, `Tab` to accept (⚠️ Note: Keybindings are not enabled by default)
 - Context-aware suggestions based on surrounding code
 - Configurable for multiple languages (Python, C++, JavaScript, etc.)
 - Works with any OpenAI-compatible API endpoint

-⚠️ Key-binding Disclaimer: We are aware of potential issues due to default keybindings.
-However, `Tab` key rarely conflicts with other plugins.
-If it creates any issue, please change to other keys.
-Check below for guidelines.

 ## Installation